-During this academic year student satisfaction will be measured using the Student Satisfaction and Engagement Survey (SSES).
-In AY 2019/20 this information was not collected as SFC reduced the reporting demand on colleges during the first COVID wave.
-The most recent SSES in 2018/19 identified that 96.9% of full time FE students were satisfied, and 96.1% of full time HE students were satisfied.
+During this academic year student satisfaction was measured using the Student Satisfaction and Engagement Survey (SSES).
+The most recent SSES in 2021-22 identified that 89.9% of full time FE students were satisfied, and 87.6% of full time HE students were satisfied.